Dividend advance payment rules

 Tax changes in Hungary from 2022 As of 1st January 2022, there are some tax changes that apply to employee and employer.
 The amount of the minimum wage and the guaranteed minimum wage will be raised from 1 January 2022.
 The gross...

-Taxation of sales of goods – VAT
+Taxation of sales of products – VAT

-Taxation of sales of goods – VAT
+Taxation of sales of products – VAT

 Personal income tax in Hungary